Vyse vs Fade matchup in Valorant

 Vyse vs Fade Matchup Summary

-The Vyse vs Fade matchup in Valorant is a heavily one-sided matchup.
-Based on 38 competitive matches analyzed, Vyse wins 57.9% of the time compared to Fade's 42.1%, a 15.8 percentage point difference.
+The Vyse vs Fade matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 49 competitive matches analyzed, Vyse wins 57.1% of the time compared to Fade's 42.9%, a 14.3 percentage point difference.
 The most significant gap is in fragging ability, where Fade consistently outperforms.
 In this Sentinel vs Initiator matchup, Vyse has overwhelming superiority in this agent matchup.
 Fade should never take isolated fights against Vyse and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Vyse vs Fade Fragging Analysis